digitalhydra/donaando/README.md

 - How to create a monorepo (with Nx)
 - Learn react SSR (handle Remix)
 - CI/CD to deploy the web app and serverless function

+#### Nice to have objectives
 - web scrapper for the app data (to debate)
+- Have google maps integration
+- Use data to fill auto complete search
 # Applications

 ### Webapp